ezsystems/commerce-documentation/docs/cookbook/emails.md

 SilversolutionsEshopBundle:Checkout/Email:order_confirmation.txt.twig
 ```

-#### Lost orders
+### Lost orders

 Receiver:

-1. User who ordered
+- User who makes an order
-1. If customer center is active and approver triggered the order, approver and buyer will get the email
+- If customer center is active and approver triggers the order, approver and buyer get the email
-1. Sales person, if configured
+- Sales person, if configured

-How to reproduce:

-Same behavior as in the checkout process:

-- If the lost order process was successfull, user will get an confirmation email
-- If it was not possible to send an order, admin will get a lost order email

 Configuration: